Gene Merlino

-Mario Gino Merlino (born April 5, 1928) is a retired singer and musician, known for providing the singing voice of Lancelot in the musical film Camelot, and for being part of the Grammy Award winning quartet, The Anita Kerr Singers.
+Mario Gino Merlino (April 5, 1928 – January 8, 2024) was an American singer and musician known professionally as Gene Merlino, and most recognized for providing the singing voice of Lancelot in the musical film Camelot, for being part of the Grammy Award winning quartet, The Anita Kerr Singers, and for being a prolific singer of song poems.

 Early life

 Gene Merlino was born Mario Gino Merlino on April 5, 1928, in San Francisco, California, to Cesare and Teresa (née Incaviglia) Merlino.
 His first exposure to music came from his two older brothers; John was an accomplished accordionist, and Victor took up the clarinet but did not stick with it for long.
 Gene originally wanted to play trumpet, as he admired Harry James, but instead picked up the available clarinet in his early teens.
 A few years later he had learned the saxophone well enough to start playing for dances and weddings near his Potrero Hill neighborhood.

 After graduating from Mission High School he enrolled in San Francisco State as a Music major, playing clarinet and achieving first chair concertmaster in the college's symphonic band by his sophomore year.
 He also spent one semester at Eastman School of Music.